Flagsmith/flagsmith-docs/docs/index.md

 2. The [Front End Administration Web Interface](https://github.com/SolidStateGroup/Bullet-Train-Frontend).
 3. Client Libraries.

 To get up and running, you can either use [https://bullet-train.io/](https://bullet-train.io/) for 1 and 2 above, or you can self host the API and Front End.
-This guide will get you set up self-hosting 1 and 2.
 Once you have these components up and running, you can add the client libraries to your apps and start managing your features remotely.

 # Installation